fiendish/anom_exfiltrator/README.md

 3. Proceed to the Usage Guide below.

 ### GNU/Linux
-1. Install GraphicsMagick and Python3 from your distribution's package repos.
+1. Install ImageMagick and Python3 from your distribution's package repos.
 2. Proceed to the Usage Guide below.

 ## Usage Guide